 Issue Implications Corporate Plan Making Swale a better place A Council to be proud of Financial, Resource and Property Under the Act, the council has the power to recover its costs and set fees and charges at such a level that the process is cost neutral to the Council.
 There is however a statutory maximum fee that can be set for every licence type under the Act.
 The financial implications associated with the revision of the Statement of Principles will be financed from the Licensing budget.
-If at any time in the future the policy was subject to legal challenge, there could be costs associated with this process.
-Legal and Statutory Section 349(1) of the Act requires each licensing authority to prepare and publish a Statement of Principles to cover each period of three years and keep it under review from time to time.
-Without an up-to-date Policy in place, this could leave the authority open to legal challenge over the legitimacy of any decisions made.
-Crime and Disorder Fulfilling powers and duties under the Gambling Act 2005 is of direct relevance to the Councils duties under Section 17 of the Crime and Disorder 1998 in that the objectives of the Act are: Preventing gambling from being a source of crime and disorder, being associated with crime and disorder or being used to support crime Ensuring that gambling is conducted in a fair and open way Protecting children and other vulnerable persons from being harmed or exploited by gambling Environmental Sustainability No implications Health and No implications

-Wellbeing Risk Management and Health and Safety It is important that Swale BC has a robust and accountable regulatory regime in relation to gambling in order to ensure fair trading, prevent crime and to protect consumers.
+If at any time in the future the policy was subject to legal challenge, there could be costs associated with this process Legal and Statutory Section 349(1) of the Act requires each licensing authority to prepare and publish a Statement of Principles to cover each period of three years.
+In preparing a Statement of Principles the regulations require licensing authorities to publish a notice of intention to publish a statement.
+The notice must: specify the date on which the statement is to be published specify the date on which the statement will come into effect specify the internet address where the statement will be published and the address of the premises at which it may be inspected be published on the authority's website and in/on one or more of the following places for at least four weeks before it comes into effect: a local newspaper circulating in the area covered by the statement a public notice board in or near the principal office of the authority a public notice board on the premises of public libraries in the area covered by the statement Crime and Disorder Fulfilling powers and duties under the Gambling Act 2005 is of direct relevance to the Councils duties under Section 17 of the Crime and Disorder 1998 in that the objectives of the Act are: Preventing gambling from being a source of crime and disorder, being associated with crime and disorder or being used to support crime Ensuring that gambling is conducted in a fair and open way Protecting children and other vulnerable persons from being harmed or exploited by gambling Environmental Sustainability No implications Health and Wellbeing No implications Risk Management and Health and Safety It is important that Swale BC has a robust and accountable regulatory regime in relation to gambling in order to ensure fair trading, prevent crime and to protect consumers.
 Equality and Diversity The Council has a legal obligation under section 149 of the Equality Act 2010 to have due regard to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different groups.
 Privacy and Data Protection Normal data protection and privacy rules will apply.